castle/castle-java/README.md

     mvn clean compile javadoc:javadoc

-The java will be located in the `target/site` directory.
+The javadoc will be located inside the `target/site` directory.

 To check test coverage run: